Studies have found that patients with Lyme disease experience exaggerated responses to pain and non-painful stimuli despite antibiotic treatment.

 Why This Matters for Lyme Disease

-Exaggerated responses to pain and non-painful stimuli, frequently described in Lyme disease, could potentially be measured by fMRI to help assess therapeutic approaches and predict treatment response for individual patients.
+In fact, exaggerated responses to pain and non-painful stimuli, frequently described in Lyme disease, could possibly be measured by fMRI to help assess therapeutic approaches and predict treatment response for individual Lyme disease patients.

-Acute and chronic pain associated with Lyme borreliosis has been characterized as having qualities of neuropathic pain — radicular, deep aching, or lancinating pain, often worse at night, and associated with both sensory and motor findings.
-Chronic pain despite adequate antibiotic treatment of neuroborreliosis was reported by a substantial number of patients.
+Acute and chronic pain associated with Lyme borreliosis has been characterized as having qualities of neuropathic pain—radicular, deep aching, or lancinating pain, often worse at night, and associated with both sensory and motor findings, according to Zimering.

 Sensory Hyperarousal in Lyme Disease